rohankalbag/kohonen-self-organising-map/README.md

 **Outputs**:
-1. 150x150.png : A downsized version of the input image (150 x 150 pixels)
+1. `150x150.png` : A downsized version of the input image ($150$ x $150$ pixels)
-2. coded_image.npy : A numpy file containing the coded image.
-Users can import this into their own python code using numpy.load()
+2. `coded_image.npy` : A numpy file containing the coded image.
+Users can import this into their own python code using `numpy.load()`
-3. coded_image.txt : A human readable version of the coded image with the best matching Kohonen cell for each pixel.
+3. `coded_image.txt` : A human readable version of the coded image with the best matching Kohonen cell for each pixel.
-4. kohonen.png : The trained Kohonen map visualized as an image
+4. `kohonen.png` : The trained Kohonen map visualized as an image
-5. restored.png : The final result.
+5. `restored.png` : The final result.
 The original image reconstructed using the best matching Kohonen map cells.